MelonKony/millmint/content/utopia/society/state/government/commonwealth/security.md

 {{<outline>}}
 ### State Security Directorate

 The *State Security Directorate* is primarily responsible for the security of the state itself, including all Vekllei parliaments, its ministries, secretariats and features, and its civil service and employees.
-It monitors, investigates and eliminates threats within and without the [Vekllei Government](/utopia/society/state/government/) and [Palace](/utopia/society/state/palace/), and
+It monitors, investigates and eliminates threats within and without the [Vekllei Government](/utopia/society/state/government/) and [Palace](/utopia/society/state/palace/), and controls privileged information of the Vekllei parliaments.

+The State Security Directorate works closely with the [Home Office of National Intelligence](/utopia/society/state/government/commonwealth/security/#home-office-honi), the NI organ responsible for the internal security of Vekllei's intelligence network.

 #### State Secrets Office